 Do I have to give out wedding favours?

 If you’re looking to cut costs, this is not where to do it.
 Sorry, my thrifty friends but wedding favours are pretty much mandatory.
-Don’t get too stressed though, these pint sized gifts don’t have to cost much to tug at your guests heartstrings.
+Don’t get too stressed though, these pint-sized gifts don’t have to cost much to tug at your guests’ heartstrings.
 When it comes to favours, it really is the thought that counts.

 Keep in mind that wedding favours won’t be the only gifts you give out for your wedding, so you’ll want to keep things pretty inexpensive.
-As a rule of thumb, the gifts you give your wedding party and your favours should add up to around 2-3% of your entire wedding budget (so maybe skip buying those sterling silver bracelets and go with something cheap and cheerful, instead).
+As a rule of thumb, the wedding party gifts and your favours should add up to around 2-3% of your entire wedding budget (so maybe skip buying those sterling silver bracelets and go with something cheap and cheerful, instead).
 Remember, most companies will offer price cuts to those ordering in bulk, so there’s no need to make a beeline for the dollar store.

-Should I handcraft my wedding favours?
+Should I handcraft DIY wedding favours?

 Only commit to DIYing if you have the time.
 If you come up with a brilliant craft idea, that’s awesome, but if you don’t have the hours to assemble and package one for each of your guests, you may want to save that idea for a rainy day (probably after your wedding).
 If you think you have the means to tackle the project, do a few trial runs and time them to see how long it takes.
-If you fingers start to hurt after two, maybe think about ordering them instead.
+If your fingers start to hurt after two, maybe think about ordering them instead.

 When should I start shopping for my wedding favours?